Hungarians puszi puszi. Americans hug. I did neither. My inner jury is out as to which took me longer to adjust to.

 Years ago, after a week in Hungary, I went back to the UK.
 An Indian colleague dropped by unexpectedly and I got a call from reception to go meet him.
 We got on well but were bound up in that professional cultural work thing.
 He was there with his new boss and wanted me to meet him.
 After a week of kissing all and sundry in Budapest, I didn’t stop to think.
 I reached out, grabbed his hand, pulled him into an embrace and was inches from the first cheek landing when I realised that this was NOT what I should be doing with an Indian.
 But I’d gone too far to turn back.

 His boss was watching open-mouthed as I continued and kissed both cheeks and then retreated into a mortified explanation.
-I’d be in Hungary.
+I’d been in Hungary.
 I was only back.
 They puszi puszi.
 I’d had a week of kissing strangers who would become friends.
 It was an automatic reaction.
 I was sooooooooooooooooooooo sorry to have embarrassed him.
 I’d never seen him blush before but blush he did.

 That evening, I met the pair of them for a pint.
 When I got to the bar, his boss jumped up and gave me the puszi puszi.
 He blushed but he did it.
 I didn’t have the heart to point out that we weren’t in Hungary and that perhaps a handshake might be more British.